wp-plugins/backwpup/readme.txt

 * Added Multiseite support (only for Network Admin)
 * uses now ‘WP_TEMP_DIR’ for getting temp folder
 * Updated AWS lib to 1.3.6
+* job runs now in UTC time.
+Time outputs will convertet.

 = 2.0.3 =
 * Reimplemt deletion of backups in a folder